 Anxiety & Panic Attacks Symptoms Explained

-Whilst reassurance about teh symptoms you experience can provide short term reductions in your anxiety, they do not provide a solution and seeking this reassurance is not productive.
+Whilst reassurance about the symptoms you experience can provide short term reductions in your anxiety levels, they do not provide a solution.

 Anxiety and Panic Attack Symptoms List